-9.00-10.30 Popular adult education and critical literacy: reading the world and reading the words Prof. Lima

-10.30-11.00 Coffee break

-11.00-12.30 Paulo Freire as public manager of education in the city of São Paulo: "Pedagogy of the city" Prof. Lima

-12.30-13.30 Lunch break

-13.30-15.00 ALL GROUPS: Field visits to international providers of adult and continuing education Deutsche Bahn, Würzburg Gewerkschaft Erziehung und Wissenschaft (Education and Science Union), Würzburg Volkshochschule (Adult Education Centre) Frankfurt, Frankfurt Prof. Egetenmeyer Beu Leibinger Saam
+9.00-10.30 Popular adult education and critical literacy: reading the world and reading the words Prof. Lima 10.30-11.00 Coffee break 11.00-12.30 Paulo Freire as public manager of education in the city of São Paulo: "Pedagogy of the city" Prof. Lima 12.30-13.30 Lunch break 13.30-17.00 ALL GROUPS: Field visits to international providers of adult and continuing education Deutsche Bahn, Frankfurt Gewerkschaft Erziehung und Wissenschaft (Union for Education and Science), Frankfurt Beu Saam

-15.00-15.30 Coffee break

-15:30-17.00 Guided-Würzburg-Tour